Isomux Design and Architecture

 },

-Further, through the logDir paths, it has access to the current conversation of every agent (i.e., since the last /clear, which works per-agent).
+Further, through the logDir paths, they have access to the current conversation of every agent (i.e., since the last /clear, which works per-agent).

 This means you can ask an agent, "What do you think of OTHER_AGENT's approach?" and it just works.

-The shared agents-summary.json lets agents know about each other.
-The next step was letting them message each other (demo).
+The next step was letting agents message each other (demo).

 Agent-to-agent messages go through POST /agents/:id/message to the isomux server.
 You can name the receiving agent you want them to message, and the sender will look up their id in the manifest.